 - All allegations of discrimination or harassment will be taken seriously.
 The allegation will be promptly investigated and, as part of the investigatory process, you will be interviewed and asked to provide a witness statement setting out the details of your complaint.
 Confidentiality will be maintained during the investigatory process to the extent that this is practical and appropriate in the circumstances.
 However, in order to effectively investigate an allegation, Healthcare Computing Ltd must be able to determine the scope of the investigation and the individuals who should be informed of or interviewed about the allegation.

-- Once the investigation has been completed, you will be informed of the outcome and Healthcare Computing Ltd’s conclusions.
+- Once the investigation has been completed, you will be informed of the outcome and HC’s conclusions.

 - Healthcare Computing Ltd is committed to taking appropriate action with respect to all complaints of discrimination or harassment which is upheld.